ToreyStapleton/ToreyStapleton.github.io/_posts/2016-12-28-protractor.markdown

 {% endhighlight %}

 One of the main advantages of testing Angular apps is that Protractor has the ability to synchronize with the `angular` object, allowing Protractor to know when the app is completely ready.
-However, in some cases this is not always reliable, so you need some other ways to manipulate the control flow.
+However, in some cases this is not always reliable because that only includes `$http` calls, excluding things like animations.
+So, you need some other ways to manipulate the control flow.

 <h3>Explicit vs Implicit Waits</h3>